 Sometimes it can be daunting talking to adults or people older than you about how you’re feeling, sometimes it’s hard to find the right person to speak to about things – especially when those things are personal; like feelings about your sexual orientation or gender identity for example.

-Being trained as a Peer Mentor is an opportunity to help provide young people with the skills and knowledge of how to be a great mentor – how to appropriately offer advice and help people cope with, discuss or work out particular problems, how to offer support to other young people who might not be as confident in their sexuality and helping them to create a positive identity whether that is LGB&T or other.
+Peer Mentor training is an opportunity for young people to help others, it equipts young people with the skills and knowledge of how to be a great mentor – how to appropriately offer advice and help people cope with different situations, discuss or work out particular problems, how to offer support to other young people who might not be as confident in their sexuality and helping them to create a positive identity whether that is LGB&T or other.

 Here is a list of top 3 qualities we would hope a Peer Mentor would have: